 -

-Refund: Refunds the homeowner for the inputted amount.
+Refund: Refunds the homeowner for the entered Adjustment Amount.

 Editing a Balance's History allows you to manually add a Deposit's beginning balance information or edit imported Deposit information.

-- Select the +New History Item button to create a new entry with the following fields:
+The Edit Deposit History screen opens. - Click New History Item to create a new entry and provide information in the following fields.

 - Transaction Date